TelluK/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Dashboard application using Next.js App Router

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+Dashboard application is build using the starter template for the Next.js App Router Course.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+For more information about the Next.js App Router Course, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+### Features

+- Uses Next.js 14, Vercel Postgres database
+- Next.js App Router which uses React Server Components
+- Dasboard routes
+- Search and Pagination with URL search parameters